Anesthesia

 IV Deep sedation/General Anesthesia?

 Sedation is a continuum.
 There is no hard boundary between different levels of sedation, deep sedation or general anesthesia.
 The differences are distinguished between various characteristics of each with the last being IV general anesthesia.
 We generally call it “Deep Sedation” because all of our patients breathe on their own throughout the procedure and wake shortly after completion.
 They do not wake during the procedure, nor feel anything, or remember anything.
 We do not intubate any patients or use inhaled anesthetic gases as you would at a hospital.
 However, a Certified Registered Nurse Anesthetist is in charge of the anesthesia at all times (not the dentist doing the procedure).
-She can rapidly change the level of anesthesia or treat any mild side effects of the anesthesia drugs.
+He can rapidly change the level of anesthesia or treat any mild side effects of the anesthesia drugs.

 Dr. Danny Binkowski setting up for IV Sedation